 The soft loan consists of deferred capital receipts arising from a 25% share in a total of nine shared equity properties built by the Authority's joint venture housing development company.
 The value must be paid over to the Authority on or before the 25th anniversary of each property's purchase.
-The calculation of the loss in value arising from the delay in payment - effectively, an interest-free loan - has been made by discounting the estimated value of the receipt by 2.09% (Carrowbreck site) and 1.49% (Rosebery Road site) based on a readily available mortgage offer to first-time buyers, resulting in a fair value of £334,482.
+The calculation of the loss in value arising from the delay in payment - effectively, an interest-free loan - has been made by discounting the estimated value of the receipt by 2.09% (Carrowbreck site) and 1.49% (Rosebery Road site).